What is Hip Dysplasia?

 What Should You Expect After Surgery?

-Dr. Ferguson and Dr. Byrd operate these cases at the St. Thomas Midtown Center in Nashville, Tennessee.
+Dr. Byrd operates these cases at the St. Thomas Midtown Center in Nashville, Tennessee.
 You will be evaluated by our Medical Hospitalist or Pediatric Hospitalist partners before surgery, and these physicians will see you each day and contribute to your non-orthopaedic care while you are in the hospital.

 The usual hospital stay is five to seven days and depends on how rapidly pain subsides and physical therapy progresses.
 You will have a Foley catheter in your bladder for at least one night, have compressive devices on your legs to prevent blood clots, and be treated with a multi-modal analgesic program to address post-surgical pain.